blend-os/website/docs/faq.md

 ![lang-gnome-2](assets/img/lang-gnome-2.png)

-Find your newly added language and click it.
-It will now show a banner at the toip of the settings window saying that you need to log out to apply language settings.
+Find your newly added language and click it, then **Select**.
+It will now show a banner at the top of the settings window saying that you need to log out to apply language settings.
 Click the **Log Out** button to do so.

 ![lang-gnome-banner](assets/img/lang-gnome-banner.png)